 Join 250,000 in-the-know marketers and get the latest marketing tips, tactics, and news right in your inbox.Subscribe

-Email marketing isn’t just for retailers and small businesses, publishers are turning to email – and frankly – they’re crushing it.
+Email marketing isn’t just for retailers and small businesses.
+Publishers are now turning to email, and are doing so very successfully.

 What’s their secret to success?
-To answer that, Campaign Monitor has created this guide to help publishers maximize email marketing.
+Read on to discover some of the strategies to help publishers maximize email marketing.

 Before we discuss how publishers are using email marketing, let’s explore why they use it.

 Email marketing has become a preferred communication tool for publishers for a variety of reasons.
-Here are a few of the advantages that publishers love:
+Here are a few of the advantages:

 Publishers are looking to drive traffic back to their websites so subscribers can research new content, make purchases, or continue their subscription.
 Emails remind subscribers about the website and provide a direct path for them to stay digitally engaged.

-For BuzzFeed, email is consistently one of the top five or six referrers of traffic to the site each month.
-And it keeps growing.
-In 2014, traffic from email grew by 20% on a monthly basis.
+For BuzzFeed, email is consistently one of the top five or six referrers of traffic to the site each month, and it keeps growing.
+In 2014, traffic from email grew by 20% every month.

-That’s not to say that email marketing isn’t important to publishers that were born online, like VICE.
-Email has become so mainstream that 4.9 billion email accounts will exist by the end of 2017.
+Email has become so mainstream that approximately 5.5 billion email accounts are in use in 2019.
 For digital publishers, email marketing has always been the perfect complement to their marketing strategies and provides an easy-to-use communication tool.

 Communicating with subscribers doesn’t have to come at a huge cost.
 For every $1 spent on email marketing, businesses generate approximately $38.
 With this kind of return on investment, publishers know they can generate brand awareness, increase engagement, and promote and sell products or subscriptions without breaking their marketing budgets.

-Publishers cater to a variety of audiences.
-To be effective, each group requires tailored content.
-Research shows 56% of subscribers will opt out of your email list because of irrelevant content.
-In other words, publishers can’t send the same message to everyone, segmenting content that’s crafted for specific niches is the best way to go.
-Fortunately, email marketing makes it easy to segment contacts.
-And it pays, in fact, marketers have found a 760% increase in email revenue from segmented campaigns.
+Publishers cater to a variety of audiences, but each group requires tailored content.
+Research shows 53% of customers complain that they receive too many irrelevant emails, so publishers can’t send the same message to everyone.
+Segmenting content crafted for specific niches is the best way to go.
+Email marketing makes it easy to segment contacts, and it pays to take on this strategy.
+Marketers have found a 760% increase in email revenue from segmented campaigns.

-By setting up a preference center, publishers can ask subscribers what kind of content they’re interested in.
+By setting up a preference center, publishers can ask subscribers what kind of content they want.
 By using DIY segmenting tools, publishers can divide their pool of contacts by interests and send specific content to each group.
-(We’ll have more on this later.)

-While email marketing serves many purposes, driving website traffic and making money definitely top the list for publishers.
+While email marketing serves many purposes, driving website traffic and generating revenue is at the top of the list for publishers.

 Here’s what publishers are doing to accomplish those goals: